Set configuration and organization databases for SQL Server AlwaysOn failover

-Microsoft SQL Server 2012 AlwaysOn Failover Cluster Instances (FCI) and AlwaysOn Availability Groups provide a comprehensive high availability and disaster recovery solution.
-This topic describes how to configure an existing on-premises deployment of Microsoft Dynamics CRM Server so that the configuration and organization databases are part of a two-node SQL Server 2012 AlwaysOn failover cluster instance that uses availability groups.
+Microsoft SQL Server AlwaysOn Failover Cluster Instances (FCI) and AlwaysOn Availability Groups provide a comprehensive high availability and disaster recovery solution.
+This topic describes how to configure an existing on-premises deployment of Microsoft Dynamics CRM Server so that the configuration and organization databases are part of a two-node AlwaysOn failover cluster instance that uses availability groups.

 In this topic, a simple two-server instance failover cluster will be configured that requires the following:

-Two Windows Server 2012 servers running in a two-node failover cluster configuration with shared storage, such as a SAN, NAS, or Windows Storage Server.
+Two SQL Server servers running in a two-node failover cluster configuration with shared storage, such as a SAN, NAS, or Windows Storage Server.
+For a list of supported versions of SQL Server, see SQL Server editions

-Two servers running SQL Server 2012 on Windows Server 2012 that will be replicas in the SQL Server 2012 AlwaysOn instance failover cluster.
+Two servers running SQL Server on Microsoft Windows Server that will be replicas in the SQL Server AlwaysOn instance failover cluster.
 The SQL Server primary replica instance has both the configuration (MSCRM_CONFIG) and organization (OrganizationName_MSCRM) databases.

 In SQL Server Configuration Manager, enable AlwaysOn Availability Groups on the primary and secondary replica.
 For detailed steps, see Enable AlwaysOn Availability Groups.